All Episodes

 We'd have that million barrels a day being pumped right now.

-He's gonna need something.
+He's going to need something.

 It'll be a quiet movement.

-So what Clinton ought to do, get on the phone to big oil.
+So, what Clinton ought to do, get on the phone to big oil.

 Hey, guys, you understand how really valuable to you I am.